top of page

 In fact, they report that “states and local governments are often at the leading edge in protecting people, land, and water from hazards.”

 If the EPA approves this petition, it would provide legal immunity to chemical companies by allowing EPA-approved labels to be considered sufficient warning.
+Additional state-approved labels would be considered misbranding and thereby prohibited.

 This petition is an end-run around state bills like the Cancer Gag Act.
 It benefits no one but the chemical companies looking to avoid costly litigation for harms their pesticides may cause.
 It’s important to understand that the use of glyphosate or other agrichemicals are not in danger of being prohibited, contrary to pesticide industry fear tactics that target farmers.